-In the elections 94 religious persons were elected to the people's committees of provinces, cities and counties, and in February next year 10 religious people were elected to the People's Assembly of North Korea; when the DPRK was founded in 1948, 14 religious persons were elected as deputies to the Supreme People's Assembly.
+In the elections 94 religious persons were elected to the people's committees of provinces, cities and counties, and when the DPRK was founded in 1948, 14 religious persons were elected as deputies to the Supreme People's Assembly.

 The religious people could enjoy the political freedom of participating in the government affairs as well as the freedom of religious belief as they had their own genuine motherland.